GithubNaman259/Apple_Clone/README.md

-# 🍎 Apple Landing Page Clone | HTML & CSS
+# 📱Apple Landing Page Clone | HTML & CSS

 A **static clone** of the **Apple official website landing page** created using only HTML and CSS.
 This project focuses on foundational front-end web development skills including layout design, clean CSS styling, and basic animation effects.